midas-network/cryptic-scenario-modeling-hub_resources/README.md

 | Dec 25, 2024 | Cases detected in France and the United Kingdom |
 | Jan 7, 2025 | Severity analysis preprint published |
 | Jan 15–18, 2025 | Weekly state-level and country-level surveillance data become available |

 ---

+## Dashboard

+A SPOKARS-24 Global Surveillance Dashboard is available at [https://midas-network.github.io/spokars24-dashboard/](https://midas-network.github.io/spokars24-dashboard/index.html).
+The dashboard is an interactive data platform that aggregates reported surveillance data on the SPOK-24 epidemic from multiple open sources worldwide.
+It provides a visual overview of the global spread of SPOKARS-24, including death counts, detected case counts, and confirmed travel-related importation events.

+The dashboard covers the period from November 16, 2024 through January 11, 2025 and includes data for 232 countries at the global level and US state-level breakdowns.

+More information is available in the [dashboard guide](./DASHBOARD_GUIDE.md).

+---